CiemnyWilk/GIMM-290-Local-Multiplayer-Assignemnt/README.md

 Assignment 2 Changes:

 As I have already added a scoring system with UI I instead added a main menu that can exit the game and select a level.

+Assignment 3 Changes:

+Added manager system and updated score counter to use it.
+Added interactable cubes that can be pushed around.
+No Changes made to the Main Menu.